Last Updated on4 min read

 These forces include Production, Finance, HR, Research and Development, Company location, Company image and marketing-mix components of product, price, promotion and distribution.

-These are the factors and forces which are external to the organization and marketer has little or no control.
-These are two types of external environment are micro environment and macro environment.
+The external environment are the factors and forces which are external to the organization and marketer has little or no control.

 The forces and factor close to the company that affect its ability to serve its customers – the company, market channel firms, customer markets, competitors and publics, which combine to make up the firm’s value delivery system.